rijad992/github-task/README.md

 Services are defined in services folder and contain logic reused trough modules.
 Core folder contains all core features of the app as types, enums, models, decorators.

-App code is locatedin `src folder`.
+App code is locatedin `src` folder.
 Application starter is inside `bin` folder.
 Unit tests are located inside `__tests__`.

 Modules, services and entities are registered to di-container on root level of the app.